jelocodes/jelocodes.github.io/_posts/2017-06-25-ruby_game_theory_tic-tac-toe_with_a_i.markdown

  ]
  ```

-The first "X" representing 0 on the board, etc.
+The first "X" represents 0 on the board, etc.

-In actuality, each of the two arrays above represent the same board, except one has the actual tokens on the board ("X" or "O"), while the other has their representative indexes corresponding to the board's cell array (0-8).
-This means each array can refer to each other and find out information about the board.
+Each of the two arrays above represent the same board, except one has the actual tokens on the board ("X" or "O"), while the other has their representative indexes corresponding to the board's cells array (0-8).
+This means each of the two arrays (#win_indexes and WIN_COMBINATIONS) can refer to each other and find out information about the board.

 In the particular above case, a win is imminent in the top row of the board, where a middle 'X' (or index 1 of the board's cells array) is needed to win.